Last Updated on October 19, 2021

 Ysense is not a new entrant in the world of GPT sites.
-Infact, it is one of the oldest GPT site, even though you might have not heard of it.
-Turns out, it was previously known as Clixsense, and was one of the few legit PTC sites of it’s time.
+In fact, it is one of the oldest GPT sites, even though you might have not heard of it.
+Turns out, it was previously known as Clixsense, and was one of the few legit PTC sites of its time.

-Times changed and it re-branded itself as Ysense.
-It is no more a PTC site, but has a much better earning potential along with a referral program.
-Read on to find out why ySense is a very capable site for Indians.
+Times changed and it rebranded itself as Ysense.
+It is no more a PTC site but has a much better earning potential along with a referral program.
+Read on to find out why ySense is a very promising site for everyone all around the globe.

 There are several ways to earn money on ySense.
-This is why I think that it’s earning potential is much better than other similar survey and offer sites that you might find on the Internet.
+This is why I think that its earning potential is much better than other similar surveys and offer sites that you might find on the Internet.

 - Surveys: The very first and primary earning method on ySense is by completing surveys.
 They have partnered with Peanut Labs and Opinion Surveys where you can get a survey to complete daily.
 It also gives you independent surveys from different platforms from time to time.
 They range from 0.30$ to 0.80$ (in my time so far) and take 15-20 minutes to complete at max.
 So far, I have been regularly seeing surveys on the site.
 All of them are not guaranteed to match, but I usually complete a survey every other day.

 Also, there are partnerships from several other survey sites, that can be found in the “Offers” section.
-This makes ySense an all-in-one survey site.
+So many integrations make ySense feel like an all-in-one survey site.
 There are lots of options to complete surveys and this saves you a lot of effort in signing up for other survey sites.

 - Tasks: This is one of the most interesting aspect of ySense.
 This is another contributor to it’s earning potential.
-It has partnered with the Figure Eight platform to provide several micro tasks to complete for money.
-I have explained Figure Eight in detail in a separate article.
+It has partnered with the Figure Eight platform (by Appen) to provide several micro tasks to complete for money.
 Though the tasks are not in abundance, this section can help you significantly increase your earnings.

 - Affiliate Program/Referral Program: This was one of the key features back in the day for Clixsense.
 It is what made them so popular since the referral program made people promote their website for free.
 Hence, this was carried over to ySense and you get a commission for every person that joins through your referral link.
 So if you are feeling generous, please join ySense through my link.
 This would help a lot.

 One great feature of ySense that I absolutely love is their browser add-on.
 It is an extension available for Chrome, Firefox and Microsoft Edge.
-The add-on is a neat little feature that shows you your ySense stats (your earnings), and has notifies you whenever a new survey or Figure Eight task is available.
+The add-on is a neat little feature that shows you your ySense stats (your earnings), and it notifies you whenever a new survey is available.

 This is how the extension looks like when opened: